Perth - Albany Experience

 The Margaret River is known world wide for its amazing wineries and fine cuisines.
 In the town centre visit the Margaret River Visitor Centre to get a lesson in how they make their spectacular Chardonnay’s, Sauvignon Blanc’s and Rieslings.
-And for a town that boasts about their fine food visit on of the renowned cheese or chocolate factories in the city.
-But if gourmet food isn’t for you, then hit one of more than 40 surf spots at Margaret River and catch a wave the pro-surfers dream of.
+This is an area that boasts about their fine food, so don't forget visit one of the renowned cheese or chocolate factories in the city.
+If gourmet food isn’t for you, then hit one of more than 40 surf spots at Margaret River and catch a wave that pro-surfers dream of.

 Margaret River to DENMARK - 338km

 With a relaxed village atmosphere, romantic timber milling history and incredible coastal scenery, Denmark is a spectacular town where towering tall trees meet the ocean.
 On the southern coast of WA, Denmark stands on stunning Wilson Inlet and boasts glorious swimming, surfing and fishing beaches.
 Named after naval surgeon Dr Alexander Denmark, it became a colonial settlement in 1826 and thrived as a logging town.
 With many places to visit including the beautiful William Bay, and the magnificent Greens Pool ideal for snorkellers, you’ll soon find yourself in town visiting the historic fire station, old butter factory, Denmark's first school, and the popular drinking hole, The Denmark Hotel.

 Denmark to ALBANY - 53km